PHACDataHub/privacy_rac_demo/README.md

 ![Test 5 No Answers](image-57.png)

-Unforunately, that doesn't give us a lot of information about why there were no answers received.
+Unfortunately, that doesn't give us a lot of information about why there were no answers received.
 But because Blawx has the ability to explain negations, and we know that the answer to this question is "no", we can negate the question in order to get a "yes", and an explanation.
 So we will add a "there is no evidence that" block to our question, and ask again.

-### Test 6
+#### Test 6

 ![Test 6 Question](image-59.png)